endless-sky/endless-sky/docs/readme-cmake.md

 <details>
 <summary>Step-by-step instructions for Visual Studio</summary>

-1. Open the root folder using Visual Studio ("Open Folder")
+1. Open the repository's root folder using Visual Studio ("Open Folder")
 2. Wait while Visual Studio loads everything.
 This may take a few minutes the first time, but should be relatively fast on subsequent loads.
 3. On the toolbar you're able to choose between Debug and Release.
-4. You might need to select the target to launch in the dropdown of the Run button (it's the one with the green arrow).
+4. You might need to select the target to launch in the dropdown menu of the Run button (it's the one with the green arrow).
 Select "Endless Sky (build/.../)" (not the one with install).
 4. Hit the Run button (F5) to build and run the game.
 5. In the status window it will give a scrolling list of actions being completed.
 Wait until it states "Build Complete"
 6. You'll find the executables and libraries located inside the build directory in the root folder.